antofic/GraphCodable/Docs/UserGuide.md

 ========================================================================================
 ```

-The solution is to adopt the `GIdentifiable` protocol to give an identity to MyArray and the identity is obviously the *ObjectIdentifier* of the box.
+The solution is to adopt the `GIdentifiable` protocol to give an identity to MyArray and the identity is of course the *ObjectIdentifier* of the box.

 ```swift
 extension MyArray: GIdentifiable {